Springs in Florida and Karst Geology

 These subterranean rivers can create their own forces which act on the environment.
 Besides the the chemical effects of carbonic acid which dissolves rocks, fast-moving rivers erode rock.

-Karst geology has formed some of the most amazing, beautiful and sensitive landscapes and rock formations on planet Earth.
+Some of the most amazing, beautiful and sensitive landscapes on Earth are formed by Karst.

 In Earth’s geologic past, when the Earth was warmer and sea levels were higher, Mexico’s Yucatan Peninsula was covered by ocean water.